The Bridge Program

 Students will have age appropriate Personal Interaction Skills.

 - Provide information of upcoming events in the community to help facilitate personal relationships/social interactions.

-- Encouragment in the process of planning personal events, parties and social gatherings.
+- Encouragement in the process of planning personal events, parties and social gatherings.

 Students will receive instruction and experiences related to their community.
 The students will explore and participate in their community with support from the Bridge staff.
-Skills taught will be:
+Skills taught include:

 - Eating out